Popayán: Transport

 Popayan has one commercial airport, Guillermo León Valencia Airport, served by Avianca and by Easyfly.

 Climate

 The average temperature of 17.8 °C places the city in the warm-temperate zone.
 Popayán has a subtropical highland climate but as precipitation is high even in the driest month, Köppen defines it as Cfb (in the bordeline of the Af - equatorial climate), without direct relation to the term used.
-Being in the northern hemisphere, some Mediterranean characteristics are observed as a summer much drier than winter, but still quite humid.
+Being in the northern hemisphere, some Mediterranean characteristics are observed such as a much less precipitation during the dry season (locally known as "summer") compared to the wet season (locally known as "winter"), although it still remains quite humid throughout the year.